By Chris Dunlavy

 touches in his own 18-yard box than that of opponents Leeds.

-Yet as Terriers boss conceded afterwards, had faced the best side in the division at the peak of their powers.
+Yet as Terriers boss Danny Cowley conceded afterwards, Huddersfield had faced the best side in the division at the peak of their powers.
 For Grant, there is no shame in being suffocated by Leeds.
 Nor, by the same token, are his many admirers likely to be dissuaded.
-Don't be suffocated by the closing hours of your local bookies by heading online with these Football Betting Odds 24/7.
+Don’t be suffocated by the closing hours of your local bookies by heading online with these Football Betting Odds 24/7.

-A £15m target for and during the
+A £15m target for Wolves and Crystal Palace during the

 January transfer window, Grant – who scored four goals in 14 top-flight games